-A. The meek are the ones who out of humility would suffer injury not because they are weak because they are humble, (Isaiah 53:7).
-B. They are known for the long-suffering attitude evident in their service to God and man, (Philippians 2:5-8) C. They wait in the Lord and the Lord will deliver and honor them in due time, (Philippians 2:9-11)
+This beatitude is number three in the list of beatitudes.
+The meek are the ones who out of humility would suffer injury not because they are weak but because they are humble, (Isaiah 53:7).
+They are known for the long-suffering attitude evident in their service to God and man, (Philippians 2:5-8) They wait in the Lord and the Lord will deliver and honor them in due time, (Philippians 2:9-11)

 4. Maintain a hunger and thirst for God